 Speeding up receivables

-The best way to improve cash flow is to encourage your debtors, customers, and other defaulting accounts to pay up on time.
+The best way to improve cash flow is to encourage your debtors, customers, and other defaulting accounts to pay on time.
 This can be achieved by offering incentives such as discounts for promptly paying customers, requesting deposit payments, establishing creditworthiness, and getting rid of outdated inventory.
 You also should issue invoices as soon as you make a sale and follow up on customers when there’s a delay in payment.
 Having a cash-on-delivery policy is highly important for online customers that tend to default.

 Smart Management of payables